Waldoboro, ME

 8 people

-As of 2023, 3.3% of Waldoboro, ME residents (49 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.3% of Waldoboro, ME residents (49 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Waldoboro, ME was 0.515%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Waldoboro, ME compared to that of it's neighboring and parent geographies.